christoph-karpowicz/db_watcher/README.md

 #### Header

 An individual operation output starts with a header table that contains: audit record's number, name of the table on which the operation has been carried out, operation type and a timestamp.
-If more than one database is being watched, there also the database name and type.
+If more than one database is being watched, there's also the database name and type.
 ![header](docs/header.png)
 The header above describes the eighth update operation carried out on a PostgreSQL database named `dvdrental`, on the table `city`, at `04-05-2021 07:58:51`.